brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Monk"></a>Monk

 Monks are highly mobile skirmishers.
 They can struggle when engaging strong opponents one-on-one, but their mobility and evasion skills often allow them to run right past the enemy’s frontline and attack the archers and spellcasters behind them, or employ hit-and-run tactics to wear enemies down.
-They get cool abilities, like being able to run up walls or catch arrows (and, in some cases, throw them back), and have an excellent stun attack.
+They get cool abilities, like running up walls or catching arrows (and, in some cases, throwing them back), and have an excellent stun attack.
 They’re also a great introduction to resource management, with ki points powering many of their abilities.

 Primary Stat: Dexterity and [Wisdom](/5e-character-creation/mental-stats-compared/#Wisdom)